-Indicators Narrative RQO Numerical RQO facilitate migration (especially wet season).
-Secondary indicator species: Vegetation: BPAL, BPAU Water column: OMOS Migration: AMOS (all eels) Ensure the habitat requirements of the secondary indicator species are maintained and do not allow reduction of the FROC of these species in the reach.
+Indicators Narrative RQO Numerical RQO Secondary indicator species: Vegetation: BPAL, BPAU Water column: OMOS Migration: AMOS (all eels) Ensure the habitat requirements of the secondary indicator species are maintained and do not allow reduction of the FROC of these species in the reach.
 Prevent the construction of any further migration barriers to fish movement.
-MACRO-INVERTEBRATES 6 Perlidae Hydropsychidae 2 spp.
-Prosopistomatidae Flows and water quality should be adequate to ensure suitable habitats for these flow dependant species.
-Maintain suitable conditions for these flow dependent species (high velocity: > 0.6 m/s) and good water quality in the SIC biotope (15 cm deep).
-Tricorythidae Philopotamidae Flows should be adequate to ensure suitable habitats for these flow dependant species.
-Maintain suitable conditions for both these flow dependent species (high velocity: > 0.6 m/s) and moderate water quality in the SIC biotope (15 cm deep).
+MACRO-INVERTEBRATES 3 Perlidae Hydropsycheidae 2 spp Prosopistomatidae Flows and water quality should be adequate to ensure suitable habitats for these flow dependant species.
+To maintain suitable conditions for these flow dependent species (high velocity: > 0.6 m/s) and good water quality in the SIC biotope (15 cm deep).
+Tricorythidae, Philopotamidae Flows should be adequate to ensure suitable habitats for these flow dependant species.
+To maintain suitable conditions for both these flow dependent species (high velocity: > 0.6 m/s) and moderate water quality in the SIC biotope (15 cm deep).
 Libellulidae Habitat and water quality should be adequate to ensure suitable habitats for this sensitive species.
-Maintain suitable conditions in the SIC habitat regarding moderate velocity (0.3 - 0.6 m/s) and low water quality for this species.
+To maintain suitable conditions in the stones-in-current habitat regarding moderate velocity (0.3 - 0.6 m/s) and low water quality for this species.
 Heptagenidae Habitat and water quality should be adequate to ensure suitable habitats for this sensitive species.
-Maintain suitable conditions in the SIC habitat regarding moderate velocity (0.3 - 0.6 m/s) and good water quality for this species.
+To maintain suitable conditions in the stones-in-current habitat regarding moderate velocity (0.3 - 0.6 m/s) and good water quality for this species.
 Leptophlebidae Elmidae Flows should be adequate to ensure suitable habitats for these moderate flow dependant species.
-Maintain suitable conditions in the marginal vegetation in moderate velocity (0.3 - 0.6 m/s) and moderate water quality in the SIC biotope (15 cm deep).
+To maintain suitable conditions in the marginal vegetation in moderate velocity (0.3 - 0.6 m/s) and moderate water quality in the SIC biotope (15 cm deep).
 Paleomonidae Flows, without migration barriers, should be adequate to ensure suitable habitats for this flow dependant species.
-Maintain suitable conditions in the SIC habitat regarding moderate velocity (0.3 - 0.6 m/s), low water quality and no migration barriers for this species.
+To maintain suitable conditions in the stones-in-current habitat regarding moderate velocity (0.3 - 0.6 m/s), low water quality and no migration barriers for this species.
 Coenagrionidae Atyidae Marginal vegetation habitat should be adequate to accommodate these key species.
-Maintain suitable conditions in the marginal vegetation in moderate velocity (0.3 - 0.6 m/s) for these key species.
+To maintain suitable conditions in the marginal vegetation in moderate velocity (0.3 - 0.6 m/s) for these key species.
 Gomphidae Tabanidae Athericidae The quantity and quality of clean course sediment should be sufficient to support these bottom-dwelling taxa.
-Maintain suitable conditions associated with the course sediment for these key species.
+To maintain suitable conditions associated with the course sediment for these key species.